-It’s fitting that Flyover Canada’s newest attraction is launching in time for Canada Day this year.
+It’s fitting that Flyover Canada’s newest attraction launched on Canada Day.
 The spectacular multi-sensory experience is a thrill ride through the iconic Canadian Rocky Mountains.
-Flyover Canada Windborne: Call of the Canadian Rockies is making its global debut in Vancouver this summer; here’s what you need to know before you soar past the glaciers, river and mountain peaks of one of the world’s most incredible mountain ranges.
+Flyover Canada Windborne: Call of the Canadian Rockies made its global debut in Vancouver in summer 2022.
+Here’s what you need to know before you soar past the glaciers, river and mountain peaks of one of the world’s most incredible mountain ranges.

 Flyover Canada Windborne: Call of the Canadian Rockies

-You know I’m a mountain girl, so I was confident that Flyover Canada Windborne: Call of the Canadian Rockies would bring us on a spectacular journey through snow-capped peaks, turquoise lakes and picturesque valleys that would have me pining for the hills.
+You know I’m a mountain girl.
+So I was confident that Flyover Canada Windborne: Call of the Canadian Rockies would bring us on a spectacular journey.
+And that the snow-capped peaks, turquoise lakes and picturesque valleys that would have me pining for the hills.

 I wasn’t wrong; this film is gorgeous.
 It features epic footage captured in the most remote areas of the Canadian Rocky Mountains.
-The immersive experience is complete with icy mist and wind for full effect, dipping through river valleys and soaring past backcountry skiers and rock climbers.
+The immersive experience is complete with icy mist and wind for full effect.
+Spectators dip through river valleys and soar past backcountry skiers and rock climbers.

 Windborne was filmed by FlyOver Attraction’s Creative Directors Dave Mossop and Rick Rothschild.
 The experience captures the magic and power of the Rockies’ remote mountains and dramatic vistas in all their glorious beauty and majesty.

 The impressive film will inspire guests to build a connection with the land, culture, and spirit of one of Canada’s most iconic natural wonders.
-Immersive and filled with multi-sensory adventure, Windborne spotlights areas that are unreachable to trekkers; this provides a rare glimpse into the most isolated and untouched areas of the Canadian Rockies.
+Windborne is immersive and filled with multi-sensory adventure.
+The film spotlights areas that are unreachable to trekkers, providing a rare glimpse into the most isolated and untouched areas of the Canadian Rockies.